lmkerr/todo-golang-angular/README.md

 # Notes

 Things left to do:
-1. DELETE command enabled in CORS
-2. Connection to a live DB
+1. Connection to a live DB
-3. Deploy
+2. Deploy